redblobgames/circular-obstacle-pathfinding/README.md

   </template>
 </svg>

-For external bitangents, theta = acos((r1 - r2) / P).
+For external bitangents, &theta; = acos((r1 - r2) / P).
 It doesn't
-matter whether circle A or B is bigger, but as shown in the diagram, theta appears on the side of A toward B, but on the side of B away from A. But if the difference in size of the two circles is greater than the separation of the centers, then acos((r1 - r2) / P) is undefined.
+matter whether circle A or B is bigger, but as shown in the diagram, &theta; appears on the side of A toward B, but on the side of B away from A. But if the difference in size of the two circles is greater than the separation of the centers, then acos((r1 - r2) / P) is undefined.
 This mean one circle is completely inside the other, and